dfcastellanos/MEPLS/doc/tutorial/step5.md

 This time, we will write two different histories, one for the creep and one for the AQS test.
 We introduce a new level in the data hierarchy, adding `creep` and `AQS` between `Data` and the data sets.
-Thus, we have, e.g., `Data.creep.plastic_events` and `Data.AQS .plastic_events`.
+Thus, we have, e.g., `Data.creep.plastic_events` and `Data.AQS.plastic_events`.
  The name of the output file is generated based on the simulation parameters.
-When generating the filename, the most important parameter is the `seed` parameter used for initializing the random number generator at the beginning of the `run` function.
+When generating the filename, the most important parameter is the `seed` parameter used for initializing the random number generator at the beginning of the `%run()` function.
 Adding the seed to the filename ensures that even if we perform many repetitions of the same simulation, files will never be overwritten unless they correspond to exactly the same simulation.
 Apart from that, the data is written in the same manner as in the previous tutorial step.